Sammysupport/spot-on/README.md

 ✔️ Self-hosted servers
 ✔️ Works offline/local network

-Disadvantages:
+Future & Community development:
-❌ Technical UI, which could have a make-over in a community fork ❌ voice files can be transferred, live video calls need further implementation.
+❌ Technical UI, which could have a make-over in a community fork and: voice files can be transferred, live video calls need further implementation.

 Conclusion: Smoke Crypto Chat Messenger is the worlds first mobile post-quantum secure messenger, setting and implementing the standards for encrypted communication.
 Smoke is best suited for general users who what to emerge with learnings and cryptographical explorings to a tech-savvy user status in cryptography and security research.
 It serves as an important platform, demonstrating what quantum-computer-proof secure messaging has to look like in today´s quantum era and secure messaging.